softsilverwind/junkmart/Readme.md

 This is a place where you can find anything!
 Well, I am the one to find it.
 You just ask, I will go back there and try to...
 Damn, you didn't ask for this pill, did you?
 I should probably consume it before the inspector comes around...
 Why is everything purple now?

-This game was created as part of the third Bevy Jam: https://itch.io/jam/bevy-jam-3
+This game was created as part of the third Bevy Jam: https://itch.io/jam/bevy-jam-3.
+The theme of the jam is side effects.

 # A word of caution